Validation

 Refer to the TypeScript reference page for information about the types and interfaces referenced below.

-for validating queries: query-level validation and field-based validation.
+provides two methods for validating queries: query-level validation and field-based validation.

 Query-level validation